-During testing, helmets will be positioned on the selected test head form according to the manufacturer's specified helmet positioning indices (HPI).
+During testing, helmets will be positioned on the selected test head form according to the Page 16 of 38 - Draft 2024 Bicycle Helmet Standard - November 27, 2023 manufacturer's specified helmet positioning indices (HPI).
 If the manufacturer fails to provide positioning information with certification samples, the helmets will be positioned according to the best judgment of the authorized technical personnel.
 If the helmets meet certification requirements, the helmet positioning indices will be those used in all future testing.